With So Many Project Options, Online Copywriters Can Earn More Money

 - Video scripts

 And most companies need at least 10 or more of these projects handled for them.
-All digital marketing involves more than one moving part!
+All digital marketing campaigns involve more than one moving part.

-That kind of scope and variety is good news for you for two important reasons.
+That kind of scope, pay, and variety is good news for you for two important reasons.

 Reason #1: You get to choose project types that best suit your own writing skills and preferences.